Sophie is our Head of Strategy. She likes tea, mind-readers and putting on foreign accents.

 This background enabled me to progress into full-time employment at EMCOR UK where I developed systems for their British Sugar contract.
 During my time at EMCOR UK I was able to develop my customer service and communication skills, which has helped me to deliver more precisely the features and designs which my clients envision on their websites.

-Daniel Sturman is a designer.
+Daniel is our Head of Creative.
 He likes zombies, writing musicals, and wearing orange.

 I've always really loved typography, graphic design and illustration and so a natural progression from studying fine art and music at college, lead me to study the latter at degree level, taking a BA Honors in Music Composition at Dartington College of Arts (Falmouth University, Cornwall).